-We’re excited to announce our third global Aspire to Lead webcast which will be broadcasting live from Hollywood, California!
-Our webcasts are open to anyone to sign-up and watch.
+We’re excited to announce our third global Aspire to Lead webcast broadcasted live from Hollywood, California!
+Our webcasts are open to anyone who wanted to sign-up and watch them.
 From students to experienced professionals.
 They’re designed to profile practical insights into leadership from the perspective of inspiring leaders in their field.

-The event will open with an inspirational keynote from Geena Davis on the empowerment and advancement of women.
+The event opened with an inspirational keynote from Geena Davis on the empowerment and advancement of women.
 Michael Fenlon, PwC's Global Talent Leader, will then lead a panel discussion with Geena as well as Dawn Hudson, CEO of the Academy, Jennifer Yuh Nelson, Academy Award nominee and director, and Peter Yobo, Advisory Senior Associate from PwC's US business, to examine the parallels between gender portrayals in the media and the role of women in the workplace.
-Through this panel discussion, attendees will receive insights on how to leverage lessons learned from the business of Hollywood and bring their career to centre stage.
-As an Impact champion of HeForShe, we'll explore how everyone has a role to play in the movement towards gender equality.
+Through the panel discussion, attendees received insights on how to leverage lessons learned from the business of Hollywood and bring their career to centre stage.
+As an Impact champion of HeForShe, we explored how everyone has a role to play in the movement towards gender equality.

 February 2015, we hosted our second global webcast titled “The Confidence to Lead” focusing on the question, ‘What would you do if you were not afraid?’

 The event took place live from our London office with around 200 students attending.
 The panel webcast featured ‘The Confidence Code’’ authors Katty Kay and Claire Shipman, Eileen Naughton, Managing Director of Google UK and Ireland, and Mike Fenlon, PwC’s Global and US Talent leader.

 April 2014 we delivered our first-ever global forum focused on women and leadership.
 The event was part our newly created series to bring focus and guidance around how women can navigate the transition from campus to career.